pmagtulis/ph-sona/README.md

 # What is the source of the data?

--Information in the database were scraped from https://www.officialgazette.gov.ph/past-sona-speeches/, which is hosted by the official portal of the
+-Information in the database were scraped from [here] (https://www.officialgazette.gov.ph/past-sona-speeches/) which is the official portal of the
 Philippine national government.
 The website is maintained and updated regularly.
 Information was scraped using BeautifulSoup and Selenium and coded using Jupyter Notebook/Python.